JarDeVSon/MeuFrameworkWeb/README.md

 ## Running the tests

-In this project, you can run tests via CLI using `mvn` the flag `-Dcucumber.filter.tags=` with the Name Tag Runner `@regressivo` and generate the reports with the `cluecumber-report:reporting`
+In this project, you can run tests via CLI using 'mvn' the flag '-Dcucumber.filter.tags=' with the Name Tag Runner '@regressivo' and generate the reports with the 'cluecumber-report:reporting'

 `mvn test -Dcucumber.filter.tags="@regressivo" cluecumber-report:reporting`
 ___